-$$FSISH{insw,f} = \frac{FSI{insw,f}}{\sum{insw} FSI{insw,f}}$$ (F3)
+$$FSISH{insw,f} = \frac{FSI{insw,f}}{\sum{insw}} FSI{insw,f}$$ (F4)

-$$INSVASH{insw.f} = FSISH{insw.f} YFDISP_f$$ (F4)
+$$INSVA{insw,f} = FSISH{insw,f} YFINS_f$$ (F5)

 Before distributing factor incomes to the institutions that supply factor services allowance is made for depreciation rates (deprec) and factor (income) taxes (TYF) so that factor income for distribution (YFDISP) is defined (F2).
+An intermediate variable, factor income distributed to institutions (YFINS) is added (F3); this is convenient for further extensions to the distribution of factor incomes.

 The endogenous determination of factor incomes requires the definition of variables that control that distribution.
-The key assumption is that the shares of factor income (FSISH) distributed to institutions (insw) are defined by the shares of factor ownership (FSI), which is implemented in (F3).
-For coding convenience the values of factor incomes distributed to each institution (INSVASH) are calculated explicitly (F4); this reduces the code needed later although it increases the number of variables in the model.
+The key assumption is that the shares of factor income (FSISH) distributed to institutions (insw) are defined by the shares of factor ownership (FSI), which is implemented in (F4).
+For coding convenience the values of factor incomes distributed to each institution (INSVA) are calculated explicitly (F5); this reduces the code needed later although it increases the number of variables in the model.